7rooper/UE4_TressFX/README.md

 We are opening the source to the community to get more people involved and help solve the remaining issues.

 ### Current Feature List/Changes from AMDs [original library](https://github.com/GPUOpen-Effects/TressFX):
-- Support for up to 16 bone influences per hair
+- Support for up to 16 bone influences per hair (as opposed to the original 4)
 - Morph target support
 - New [exporters for Maya and Blender](https://github.com/kostenickj/TressFXExporter)